 1 Meet and greet the king of Tory Island, County Donegal

 When St Colmcille landed on Tory Island in the 6th century, he was helped by a member of a local family.
 Grateful, the saint made him king of the island.
 Since then, the regal line has been unbroken.
-Take the boat to the Irish-speaking island today and the present king, Patsy Dan Rodgers will be there to greet you!
+Take the boat to the Irish-speaking island today and the king will be there to greet you!

 2 180 varieties of potatoes at Lissadell House, County Sligo

 Love the humble spud?
 You’ll love Lissadell House, then!
 In the grounds, you’ll find a staggering 180 varieties of potatoes – one of the largest collections in the world – lovingly tended in the Victorian kitchen garden.
 The most popular?
 The pink fir apple, a salad potato created in 1850.

 3 Beach racing on Omey Island, County Galway